cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-imports.md

  * `version` - the plugin version in a PEP440 compatible format, for example "`..?version= >=2.1, !=2.1.3...`". <br>
  *Note: if you specify a version without an operator prefix, e.g. "`..?version=..., 1.2, ...`", then that will be translated to "`..?version=..., ===1.2, ...`".*
  * `distribution` - the distribution that the plugin was build for, for example: centos.

+## Updating plugins in a collection of deployments

+The version range allows you to be more flexible with how you maintain your plugins versioning.
+If you've introduced a new plugin version and would like to update all the plugins of the deployments of some blueprint, you're in luck.
+You can perform a _plugins update_.

+You can find more information on the CLI command [here](/cli/orch_cli/plugins/#update).

 # Namespace
 You can import any resource and add a namespace context to all included Cloudify DSL elements, with